dbmi-pitt/xmeso/README.md

 |-- |-- MVB0006_15891.txt
 ````

-The `nmvb_path_report_event_date.csv` contains linkage from the patient report to visit number and visit date:
+The `linkage.csv` contains linkage from the patient report to visit number and visit date:

 ````
 REPORT_ID,NMVB_ID,PATIENT_NUM,EVENT_DATE